Ph.D. in Media Communication

 Course of Study

-To join our program, students must hold a master’s degree in communication, journalism, or a related field.
-The program takes a minimum of three years to complete; this includes two full-time years in residence to complete course work and pass the preliminary examination and one year to complete a dissertation.
+To join our program, students must hold a master’s degree, ideally one in communication, journalism, or a related field.
+The program takes a minimum of about 3.5 years to complete; this includes 2.5 years in residence to complete course work and pass the preliminary examination and one year to complete a dissertation.
+Though, it is common for students to take four years.
 Recent students’ dissertations have focused on a variety of communication-related issues and problems.

 Our program offers a rigorous set of core courses in communication theory and research methods.
-Students customize their program by selecting 12 credits outside the department or appropriate JTC courses with approval of the doctoral committee.
+Students customize their program by selecting 12 credits outside the department or appropriate JTC courses with approval of their doctoral committee.
+Students may potentially transfer in up to 30 credits from a Masters degree toward program requirements.

 Funding